Sentinel-5 Precursor: Launch

-Tropomi instrument
+TROPOMI instrument

-Sentinel-5P carries a single instrument, the TROPOspheric Monitoring Instrument (Tropomi).
-Tropomi is a spectrometer sensing ultraviolet (UV), visible (VIS), near-infrared (NIR) and short-wave infrared (SWIR) wavelengths of light to monitor ozone, methane, formaldehyde, aerosol, carbon monoxide, NO_{2} and SO_{2} in the atmosphere.
+Sentinel-5P carries a single instrument, the TROPOspheric Monitoring Instrument (TROPOMI).
+TROPOMI is a spectrometer that measures solar radiation in the ultraviolet (UV), visible (VIS), near-infrared (NIR) and short-wave infrared (SWIR) to monitor ozone, methane, formaldehyde, aerosol, carbon monoxide, NO_{2} and SO_{2} in the atmosphere.
 It extends the capabilities of the OMI from the Aura satellite and the SCIAMACHY instrument from Envisat.

-Tropomi is taking measurements every second covering an area approximately 2600 km wide and 7 km at a resolution of 7 x 7 km.
-The total mass of Tropomi is approximately 200 kg with a power consumption of 170 watts on average and a data output of 140 Gbit per orbit.
+TROPOMI is taking measurements every second covering an area approximately 2600 km wide and 7 km at a resolution of 7 x 5.5 km.
+The total mass of TROPOMI is approximately 200 kg with a power consumption of 170 watts on average and a data output of 140 Gbit per orbit.

 Instrument design and construction

-Tropomi was built by a joint venture between the Netherlands Space Office, Royal Netherlands Meteorological Institute, Netherlands Institute for Space Research, Netherlands Organisation for Applied Scientific Research and Airbus Defence and Space Netherlands.
+TROPOMI was built by a joint venture between the Netherlands Space Office, Royal Netherlands Meteorological Institute, Netherlands Institute for Space Research, Netherlands Organisation for Applied Scientific Research and Airbus Defence and Space Netherlands.

 The instrument is split into four major blocks: the UV, VIS and NIR spectrometers and a calibration block, the SWIR spectrometer with its optics, the instrument control unit, and a cooling block.
 Light is separated into different wavelengths using grating spectrometers and then measured with four different detectors corresponding to the respective spectral bands.
 The UV spectrometer has a spectral range of 270-320 nm, the visible light spectrometer has a range of 310-500 nm, the NIR spectrometer has a range of 675-775 nm, and the SWIR spectrometer has a range of 2305-2385 nm.